-If you've never celebrated Yulefest in the Blue Mountains, west of Sydney, now is the time to do it.
+If you've never celebrated Yulefest in the Blue Mountains, west of Sydney, now is the time to do so.
 Winter magic is a reality at this time of the year.
 The crisp clear mountain air is intoxicating, the views breathtaking, and for city slickers like me the lure of a log fire is irresistible.

 Started by a group of homesick Irish in 1980 at the Mountain Heritage Hotel & Spa in Katoomba, the festival is now celebrated all over the mountains.
-At The Rooster restaurant, seared scallops with leeks and oyster butter, followed by roasted partridge and chocolate souffle are on the menu.

 If you can't get away, why not celebrate Christmas in July at home?
-You'll find my recipe for Roast Turkey Breast here and finish with this sago plum pudding, a lighter version than its more traditional counterpart - and if you use gluten-free breadcrumbs, it's also gluten-free.
+You'll find my recipe for Roast Turkey Breast here and finish with this sago plum pudding, a lighter version than its more traditional counterpart - if you use gluten-free breadcrumbs, it's also gluten-free.

 - Prep Time : 30 minutes

 - sago (or tapioca) - 1 cup (170g)